MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-node-sign-in-call-api.md

 ---
-title: Sign in users and call a web API in sample Node.js web application
+title: Quickstart - Call a web API from a sample Nodejs web app
-description: Learn how to configure a sample web app to sign in users and call an API.
+description: Learn how to configure a Node.js web app code sample to sign in users and call an API in an external tenant.
 author: kengaderdus
 manager: mwongerapk
 ms.author: kengaderdus
 ms.service: entra-external-id
-ms.subservice: customers
+ms.subservice: external
-ms.topic: sample
+ms.topic: quickstart
-ms.date: 06/26/2024
+ms.date: 11/26/2024
 ms.custom: developer, devx-track-js
-#Customer intent: As a dev, devops, I want to learn about how to configure a sample web app to sign in and sign out users with my external tenant.
+#Customer intent: As a dev, devops, I want to learn about how to configure a Nodejs code sample web app to sign in and sign out users with my external tenant.
 ---

-# Sign in users and call a web API in sample Node.js web application
+# Quickstart - Sign in users and call a web API in sample Node.js web app

-This guide uses a code sample to show you how to add authentication and authorization in a Node.js web application.
-The sample application sign in users to a Node.js web app, which then calls a .NET API.
-You enable authentication and authorization by using your external tenant details.
+In this Quickstart, you learn how to sign in users and call a web API from a Node.js web application in your external tenant.
+The sample application calls a .NET API.
 The sample web application uses [Microsoft Authentication Library (MSAL)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) for Node to handle authentication.

-In this article, you complete the following tasks:

-- Register and configure a web API in the Microsoft Entra admin center.

-- Update a sample Node web application and ASP.NET web API to use your external tenant details.

-- Run and test the sample web application and API.

 ## Prerequisites

-- Complete the steps in [Sign in users and call an API in sample Node.js web application](sample-web-app-node-sign-in.md) article.
+- Complete the steps in [Quickstart: Sign in users in a sample web app](quickstart-web-app-sign-in.md?pivots=external&tabs=node-external) article.
 This article shows you how to sign in users by using a sample Node.js web app.
 - [Visual Studio Code](https://code.visualstudio.com/download) or another code editor.
 - [Node.js](https://nodejs.org).
 - [.NET 7.0](https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial/install) or later.
 - An external tenant.
 To create one, choose from the following methods:
   - (Recommended) Use the [Microsoft Entra External ID extension](https://aka.ms/ciamvscode/samples/marketplace) to set up an external tenant directly in Visual Studio Code.
-  - [Create a new external tenant](how-to-create-external-tenant-portal.md) in the Microsoft Entra admin center.
+  - [Create a new external tenant](../external-id/customers/how-to-create-external-tenant-portal.md) in the Microsoft Entra admin center.

 ## Register a web API